The Mayo Clinic Diet: A weight-loss program for life

 - Are looking for a diet program you can maintain for life

 - Want to follow a diet that has been developed by medical professionals

 Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health conditions.

 The Mayo Clinic Diet is the official diet developed by Mayo Clinic, based on research and clinical experience and detailed in the book of the same name, published in 2010.
 You might have tried what you thought was a Mayo Clinic diet — something you saw on the Internet or that was passed along by friends — but it was probably bogus.
 The true Mayo Clinic Diet says that successful, long-term weight control needs to focus on your overall health, not just what you eat.
 It also emphasizes that the best way to manage weight long-term requires changing your lifestyle and adopting new health habits.
 The Mayo Clinic Diet can be tailored to your own individual needs and situations — it isn''t a one-size-fits-all approach.

 The Mayo Clinic Diet has two main parts:

 - Lose It!
-This two-week phase is designed to jump-start your weight loss, so you may lose up to 6 to 10 pounds (2.7 to 4.5 kilograms) in a safe and healthy way.
-In this phase, you focus on lifestyle habits that are associated with weight.
+This is a two-week phase that allows you to jump-start your weight loss, losing as much as 6 to 10 pounds (2.7 to 4.5 kilograms) in a healthy way.
+In this phase, you focus on lifestyle habits.
 You learn how to add five healthy habits, break five unhealthy habits and adopt another five bonus healthy habits.
-This phase can help you see some quick results — a psychological boost — and start practicing important habits that you'll carry into the next phase of the diet.
+This phase also includes getting at least 30 minutes of physical activity or exercise every day.